-- To determine the fair market value of long-lived assets after a huge appreciation since their initial purchase.
+- For determination of the fair market value of long-lived assets after a huge appreciation since their initial purchase.

 - To take a loan from a bank by mortgaging the asset.
-A correct revaluation may lead to the higher loan amount.
+A correct revaluation may lead to a higher loan amount.

-- To negotiate the proper price for the asset in case of any merger or acquisition by some other company.
+- To negotiate the proper price for the asset in case of any merger or acquisition by another company.

-A downward revaluation of an asset results in the decrease in the book value of an asset.
+A downward revaluation of asset results in a decrease in the book value of an asset.
 This decrease or loss is reported in the income statement initially.
-Subsequently, if the carrying amount of the asset increases due to an increase in the fair market value, the increase is reported as profit in the income statement, but only to the extent of the amount of loss reported previously for the asset.
+Subsequently, suppose the carrying amount of the asset increases due to an increase in the fair market value.
+In that case, the increase is reported as profit in the income statement, but only to the extent of the amount of loss reported previously for the asset.
 The remaining amount of gain due to revaluation bypasses the income statement and is reported in shareholder’s equity as other comprehensive income.

-An upward revaluation of an asset results in an increase in the carrying amount of the asset.
-Unlike the treatment in the downward revaluation, this initial profit is not recognized in the income statement and is reported in the shareholder’s equity under other comprehensive income as revaluation surplus.
-Thus, this upward revaluation results in an increase in shareholder’s equity and decrease in net income due to a higher depreciation.
+An upward revaluation of assets increases the carrying amount of the asset.
+Unlike the treatment in the downward revaluation, this initial profit is not recognized in the income statement.
+It is reported in the shareholder’s equity under other comprehensive income as a revaluation surplus.
+Thus, this upward revaluation increases shareholder equity and decreases net income due to higher depreciation.
 As a result, there is a decrease in ROE, ROA, and debt/capital ratio.
-Subsequently, if there is a decrease in the fair value of the asset and it results in the decrease in the book value of the asset, this loss due to revaluation will be first reported in other comprehensive income, but only to the extent of the amount of previous gain.
+Subsequently, suppose there is a decrease in the fair value of the asset, and it results in a decrease in the book value of the asset.
+In that case, this loss due to revaluation will be first reported in other comprehensive income, but only to the extent of the amount of previous gain.
 The remaining loss is recognized in the income statement.

-If an asset is disposed off or retired, the amount of surplus is recognized directly under retained earnings.
+If an asset is disposed off or retired, the surplus amount is recognized directly under retained earnings.

 Effects of Asset Revaluation

-The revaluation of long-lived assets has an effect on all the financial statements in the following ways:
+The revaluation of long-lived assets affects all the financial statements in the following ways: